2026 Pillar Guide

 Slot advantage play is legal, but a small subset of casinos will trespass players who attract negative attention.
 Most APs play for years without incident — the ones who get barred are usually the ones who were either rude, conspicuous, or both.
 Following a few simple etiquette rules dramatically reduces your eviction risk.

 - Do not camp.
-Sitting at a machine you haven't started playing while you wait for the meter to climb is the single biggest eviction trigger.
+Sitting at a machine you haven't started playing while you wait for the counter to climb is the single biggest eviction trigger.
 If you're not playing, stand up and walk.

 - Do not block aisles.
 Stand to the side of the cabinet you're reading, never directly in front.
 Other players need access to the machines you're scouting.